All right, this roundup and information overload hour.

 Innocent people losing their jobs.

-But here's the end, here's the last point.
+But here's the end.

-And if you just if that's if you feel as strongly as you do, then don't drink Bud Light.
+And if you just, if that's, if you feel as strongly as you do, then don't drink Bud Light.

-Um, but I got to take a break.
+But I got to take a break.

 I do appreciate your call.

-Check in any time.
+Check in anytime.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-We got a great Hannity tonight, nine Eastern on the Fox News channel.
+We got a great Hannity tonight, 9 Eastern on the Fox News channel.

 That's interesting.